thdotnet/azure-docs.pt-br/articles/cognitive-services/Ink-Recognizer/quickstarts/javascript.md

     }
     ```

-    1. Crie variáveis para a URL do ponto de extremidade, chave de assinatura e o exemplo de JSON.
-Em seguida, crie um `XMLHttpRequest` objeto para enviar a solicitação de API.
+    1. Crie variáveis para a URL do ponto de extremidade, a chave de assinatura e JSON de exemplo.
+Em seguida, crie um objeto `XMLHttpRequest` para enviar a solicitação de API.

         ```javascript
         // Replace the below URL with the correct one for your subscription.